thomasleplus/google-apps-scripts/birthday-reminders/README.md

 The script has two optional [script properties](https://developers.google.com/apps-script/guides/properties#manage_script_properties_manually):
 - calendar: the name of the Google Calendar to monitor (default is 'Birthdays').
 - offset: the numbers of days before an event that you want to receive the email (default is 0).
+- prefix: if set the string contained in this property will be added at the beginning of the email subject.
+No space or separator is added by the script so if needed, it should be added explicitly at the end of this property's value (e.g., a trailing space).
+- suffix: if set the string contained in this property will be added at the end of the email subject.
+No space or separator is added by the script so if needed, it should be added explicitly at the beginning of this property's value (e.g., a leading space).